bisrat-walle/Software-Tutorials-App-with-Flutter/README.md

 # Software Tutorials - Group Project
 <pre>
-Our project is a web application that allows users to
+Our project is a mobile application that allows users to
       1. look for tutorials
       2. create tutorials and projects
       2. enroll for their favorite tutorial